libellux/Libellux-Up-and-Running/docs/openvas/README.md

 WantedBy=multi-user.target
 ```

-Once we saved our first startup script proceed to creat the script for the greenbone security assistant (GSA).
+Once we saved our first startup script proceed to create the script for the Greenbone Security Assistant (GSA).

 ```
 root@ubuntu:~$ nano /etc/systemd/system/gsad.service